Twigonometry/IsabelleDSL/README.md

 The `pp` function must be of the type `session => String.literal`.
 The theory file must also define the structure of a `session`, which is essentially a sequence of user actions (function calls) in your DSL.

 You must provide a user sessions file, which contains a call to functions in your theory file that is to be pretty printed into code in your target language.
+Make sure values in the sessions file are cast to their appropriate types, e.g. with `Int_of_integer` (see [here](./Theories/Calculator/user_sessions) for an example).

 If you do not specify a `ROOT` file, the script will attempt to create one for you.
 If you do, it must have an `export_files` statement in it, and import `HOL-Library`.
 See [ROOT.example](./ROOT.example) for an example `ROOT` file structure.